 To say the least, the library has tons of stuff for kids.
-From programs to online stories read to you, kids will learn AND have fun at the library.
+Books, games, movies, puzzles, programs, and play- kids will learn AND have fun at the library.

-Storytimes are perfect for the young children.
-They provide stories to help kids learn, provide crafts that are fun and help with motor skills, and gives them the chance to interact with kids their own ages before and during beginning school years.
-Since they are so helpful to kids, we have a lot of them through the whole year.
+Early Literacy is what children know about reading and writing before they actually read or write.
+Research shows these early literacy skills are best developed through talking, singing, reading, writing and playing.
+Beginning at birth, what you do every day helps prepare your child to become a successful reader.
+Storytimes at WBPL expand young children’s imaginations and provide fun extension activities that help with brain development.
+Storytimes also give children the chance to interact with kids their own ages before and during beginning school years.
+Since they are so beneficial to kids, we have a lot of them throughout the whole year.
 If you have a child that you think might be interested, come on by and check it out.
-I can almost guarantee there’s one this week.
+We can almost guarantee there’s one this week.

 Summer Library Program